-The Thrasher Research Fund has been awarding grants for children's medical research for over 40 years.
 The purpose of the E.W.
 "Al" Thrasher Awards is to improve children's health through medical research, with an emphasis on projects that have the potential to translate into clinically meaningful results within a few years.
 The Fund awards grants two times per year, with no fixed number of awards given in each funding cycle or in each year.

 The Thrasher Research Fund is open to applications that address a variety of significant pediatric problems.
 Both incidence and severity are considered when determining the significance of the proposed topic.
 The Fund supports research both within and outside the United States.

-Typically, we do not fund projects whose main focus is educational outreach for patients or caregivers, including classes or counseling on health habits, treatments, or stress coping.
+We do not fund projects whose main focus is educational outreach for patients or caregivers, including classes or counseling on health habits, treatments, or stress coping.
 In addition, projects focusing solely on disease mechanism would be outside the scope of the fund.

 What we do not fund- E.W.
 "Al Thrasher Award